dherath/dherath.github.io/_posts/2018-12-23-git-support.md

 #### Steps if Linux Destribution

-+ If you are working on a linux destribution, then there is only one change that is required.
++ If you are working on a linux distribution, then there is only one change that is required.
 First of all follow steps 1 and 2 as is.
 Afterwards, copy the above code snippet (_after changing the color scheme if needed_) into a file called `.bashrc`(not _.bash_profile_).

 After all these steps are complete, then restart a new terminal and this should start working.
 Hope this makes it easy when working with git repositories.